 - Speeding

 Due to the insight received, the popularity of in-vehicle telematics has only continued increasing over the years.
-Those ABC data points, while compelling at first glance and helpful information to have on hand, lack the context companies like yours need to make informed and actionable decisions.
+Those ABC data points, while compelling at first glance and helpful information to have on hand, lack the FULL context companies like yours need to make informed and actionable decisions.

 Once the in-vehicle telematics device has been switched off, it begs the question – why does context matter and what are you not seeing?

-Context is Needed
+More Context is Needed

 When preaching safety, it’s easy to see things as black and white.
 With in-vehicle telematics, context is needed in order to distinguish what safe and unsafe behaviors look like.
-Consider the difference in a vehicle swerving to avoid an object in the middle of the road versus a vehicle swerving due to the driver texting.
+Consider the difference between a vehicle swerving to avoid an object in the middle of the road versus a vehicle swerving due to the driver texting.

 How differently would you view these two driver behaviors?